deepskystacker/DSS/Installers/README.txt

     types database shipped with the latest version of Qt.
 It used to assign a type of "image/fits" to FITS files, but now assigns "application/fits".

 15. Remove the code to check for LibRaw support of a camera.
-The data in the camera list wasn't really good for that check and resulted in false negatives and false positives however hard we tried to "tweak" the code to check against that list.
+The data in the camera list wasn't really good for that check and resulted in false negatives and false positives however hard we tried to "tweak" the code.

     This shouldn't cause any problems as a "not supported" decision simply resulted in a single warning message.